TERRACLIMATE

 |

-Derived variables: Reference evapotranspiration (ASCE Penman-Montieth), Runoff*, Actual Evapotranspiration*, Climate Water Deficit*, Soil Moisture*, Snow Water Equivalent*, Palmer Drought Severity Index, Vapor pressure deficit
+Derived variables: Reference evapotranspiration (ASCE Penman-Monteith corrected for CO2, Yang et al., 2018), Runoff, Actual Evapotranspiration, Climate Water Deficit, Soil Moisture, Snow Water Equivalent, Palmer Drought Severity Index, Vapor pressure deficit

 Methods

-TerraClimate uses climatically aided interpolation, combining high-spatial resolution climatological normals from the WorldClim dataset, with coarser spatial resolution, but time-varying data from CRU Ts4.0 and the Japanese 55-year Reanalysis (JRA55).
-Conceptually, the procedure applies interpolated time-varying anomalies from CRU Ts4.0/JRA55 to the high-spatial resolution climatology of WorldClim to create a high-spatial resolution dataset that covers a broader temporal record.
+TerraClimate uses climatically aided interpolation, combining high-spatial resolution climatological normals from the WorldClim dataset, with coarser spatial resolution.
+The original TerraClimate data used time-varying data from CRU Ts4.0 and the Japanese 55-year Reanalysis (JRA55).
+However, TerraClimate v1.1 now uses time-varying data solely from ERA5.
+Conceptually, the procedure applies interpolated time-varying anomalies to the high-spatial resolution climatology of WorldClim to create a high-spatial resolution dataset that covers a broader temporal record.

 TerraClimate additionally produces monthly surface water balance datasets using a water balance model that incorporates reference evapotranspiration, precipitation, temperature, and interpolated plant extractable soil water capacity.
 We used a modified Thornthwaite-Mather climatic water-balance model and extractable soil water storage capacity data at a 0.5° grid from Wang-Erlandsson et al. (2016).